Server requirements

 export DBHOST=remote_db_server.myorg.com

-Sample url for resource in context.xml:
+Sample URL for a resource in context.xml:

 url="jdbc:postgresql://remote_db_server.myorg.com:5432/survey_definitions"